Kelly Kultala

-Kelly Kultala (August 16, 1958) is a Democratic former member of the Kansas Senate, representing the 5th district from 2009 to 2013.
+Kelly Kultala (born August 16, 1958) is a Democratic former member of the Kansas Senate, representing the 5th district from 2009 to 2013.
 She also served as the 5th District Commissioner for the government of Wyandotte County/Kansas City from 2001 to 2005.
 She has served on the Piper School Board and is a current member of the Wyandotte County Library Board.
 She is married with three children.
 She is a practicing Roman Catholic.

 Kultala was selected by state Sen. Tom Holland to be his running mate in the 2010 Kansas gubernatorial election.
 Unopposed in the primary, Kultala was the Democratic Party's nominee for Lieutenant Governor of Kansas.

 In 2014 she ran against Kevin Yoder in Kansas's 3rd congressional district, losing the election 60% to 40%.

 Previous committee assignments

 Kultala served on these legislative committees: